Profile

 Professional work

-- Over 15 years legal experience
+– Over 15 years of legal experience

-- Specialising in regulated industries most recently at Vector Limited
+– Specialising in regulated industries, most recently at Vector Limited

-- I have also worked in-house at the Ministry of Fisheries in Wellington, Network Rail in the UK and for the Stevenson Group Ltd.
+– I have also worked at the Ministry of Fisheries in Wellington, Network Rail in the UK and for the Stevenson Group Ltd.